madutv/nlp-wiki-data-py/README.md

 - [--shuffle or -sf](#--shuffle-or--sf)

 #### --seed or -s:
-_`Description`_: List of initial Wiki Page names to start with.
+`Description`: List of initial Wiki Page names to start with.

-_`Default`_: None.
+`Default`: None.
 If nothing is specified, items in [pickle](#--pickle-or--p) file will be read.
 If pickle file dose not exists, nothing will be done and the code exits.

-_`Example`_:
+`Example`:
 ```
 wiki_dataset --seed Brain Human_Brain
 ```

 #### --match or -m:
-**Description**: This option serves 2 purpose.
+`Description`: This option serves 2 purpose.
 One to track links in WikiPages and another to read additional pages either from links or [saved pickle](#--pickle-or--p) file.
 Links that match the pattern will be considered to be added to datasets.
 Also see [limit](#--limit-or--l)

-**Default**: "".
+`Default`: "".
 All links from a wikipage will be considered and tracked.

-**Example**:
+`Example`: In the below example, any links that match *neuro* or *neural* will be tracked and/or read to create datasets.

 ```
 wiki_dataset --seed Brain Human_Brain -m .*neuro|.*neural
 ```
-In the above example, any links that match *neuro* or *neural* will be tracked and/or read to create datasets.

 #### --recursive or -r:
-_Description_: If this option is true, then additional pages will be read either based on links or previously scanned pickle file.
+`Description`: If this option is true, then additional pages will be read either based on links or previously scanned pickle file.
 This option will be used in conjunction with limit to determine number of additional pages to read.
 Also see [limit](#--limit-or--l)

-_Default_: true
+`Default`: true

-_`Example`_:
+`Example`: In the below example, only Brain and Human_Brain wiki pages will be read.
+However, links that match the match patter in the above pages will be tracked and stored in a pickle file which may be used later on.

 ```
 wiki_dataset --seed Brain Human_Brain -m .*neuro|.*neural -r false
 ```

-In the above example, only Brain and Human_Brain wiki pages will be read.
-However, links that match the match patter in the above pages will be tracked and stored in a pickle file which may be useful in future.

 ##### --limit or -l:
 **Description**: Wikipedia may contain way too many links especially when looking